-Ward/s Settlement/Areas Status Quo Potential Solution
+Ward/s Settlement/Areas Status Quo Potential

-(s)
+Solution (s)

-1 Luckhoff There is a lack of There is a need to
+1 Luckhoff There is a lack of There is a need

-functional Waste refurbishment and
+functional Waste to refurbishment

-Water Treatment appoint a
+Water Treatment and appoint a

-Works dedicated Process
+Works dedicated

+Process

-Controller who will
+Controller who

-be in charge of the
+will be in charge

+of the

 operations of

 WWTW daily.

 However, the

-Municipality need
+Municipality

-to prioritise
+need to prioritise

 permanent

+security

-security personnel
+personnel in the

-in the WWTW to
+WWTW to avoid

-avoid vandalism
+vandalism

-2 Ratanang There is a challenge There is a need to
+2 Ratanang There is a There is a need

+challenge of to replace

-of sewer pipeline replace 40mm
+sewer pipeline 40mm with

-(household- with 110mm for
+(household- 110mm for

 connection and household

-main-pipeline) as a connection and

-result of the size- 40mm with

-diameter and 160mm for the

-construction of main pipeline

-manhole in the entire area to reduce sewer spillages 3 & 6 Bolokanang The WWTW is not fully functional, and there is a need for refurbishment and a lack of personnel (Both security and a dedicated Process Controller.
+main-pipeline) as a result of the size-diameter and construction of manhole in the entire area to reduce sewer spillages 40mm with 160mm for the main pipeline 3 & 6 Bolokanang The WWTW is not fully functional, and there is a need for refurbishment and a lack of personnel (Both security and a dedicated Process Controller.
 There is a need to replace all the dilapidated toiles.
-VIP toilets need to be refurbished to meet the standard of waterborne toilets There is a need to refurbish WWTW and the appointment of a Process Controller and Security personnel.
-Funding allocated by MIG for the refurbishment of the WWTW in this coming financial year 2021/22.
-Service Provider appointed for the supply of chemicals and maintenance of VIPs
+There is a need to refurbish WWTW and the appointment of a Process Controller and Security personnel.
+Funding allocated by MIG for the refurbishment of the WWTW in this coming financial year 2022/23.